When ending a marriage, most people immediately think of divorce. It’s not the only way, however. Annulment is another potential option.

 Depending on the length of your relationship, the complexity of the situation, your shared marital property, and other obligations, you may still be required to pay some form of support.
 If you have children, you still must go through the process of establishing custody.

 When facing a choice between divorce and annulment, you have many factors to consider.
-But if you do meet the criteria and qualify for an annulment, it’s almost always to your advantage to choose that option.
+But if you do meet the criteria and qualify for an annulment, it’s often to your advantage to choose that option.